tywil04/slavartdl/README.md

 You can have multiple session tokens that will randomly get used per request.

 ### Structure
-As a note, the structure of "downloadcmd.timeout" has changed, its now an int vs a map containing seconds and minutes.
+As a note, the structure of `"downloadcmd.timeout"`` has changed, its now an int vs a map containing seconds and minutes.
 This is because the timeout flag has also changed to only be seconds.
 The additional minutes flag/config value was redundant so it was removed.
+Please note, `"downloadcmd.outputdir"` must be an absolute file path, not relative.

 ```
 {